joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Limit access to education records to only those who have a legitimate educational interest in them.

-FERPA defines education records as any records that are directly related to a student and maintained by an educational institution or a party acting on behalf of the institution.
-Examples of education records include grades, transcripts, disciplinary records, and financial aid information.
+FERPA defines education records as any records that are directly related to a student and maintained by an educational institution or its representatives.
+Examples of education records include grades, transcripts,  records, and financial information.

-FERPA also provides certain exceptions to the consent requirement.
-For example, educational institutions may disclose education records without consent to other school officials with a legitimate educational interest, to federal or state education authorities for auditing or enforcing legal obligations, or in response to a court order or subpoena.
+FERPA provides exceptions to the consent requirement.
+For example, educational institutions may disclose education records without consent to other school officials with a legitimate educational interest, to education authorities for auditing or enforcing legal obligations, or in response to a court order or subpoena.

 FERPA violations can result in the loss of federal funding for an educational institution, as well as reputational damage and legal liability.

 ## Payment Card Industry Data Security Standard (PCI DSS)

-The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards established by major credit card companies, including Visa, Mastercard, American Express, Discover, and JCB, to ensure that merchants and service providers who handle cardholder data are protecting it in a secure manner.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards established by major credit card companies, to ensure that merchants and service providers who handle cardholder data are protecting it in a secure manner.
+PCI DSS applies to any organization that accepts, processes, stores, or transmits credit card data.

-PCI DSS applies to any organization that accepts, processes, stores, or transmits credit card data, regardless of their size or location.
-The standard includes 12 requirements that are designed to ensure the security of cardholder data:
+The standard includes 12 requirements:

-* Install and maintain a firewall configuration to protect cardholder data.
+* Use a firewall configuration to protect cardholder data.

 * Do not use default passwords and security parameters provided by the vendors.